Selphyl Logo1.877.735.7495

 How is stem cell therapy performed?

-• Autologous Stem Cells: In many cases, the patient's own stem cells are used.
-These are typically obtained from sources like bone marrow or adipose (fat) tissue.
+• Autologous Stem Cells: The patient's own stem cells are used, typically from bone marrow or adipose tissue.

-• Allogeneic Stem Cells: Stem cells can also be harvested from a donor, but this requires matching the donor and recipient to minimize the risk of rejection.
+• Allogeneic Stem Cells: Stem cells can also be harvested from a donor.

-• Bone Marrow Aspiration: For bone marrow-derived stem cells, a needle is inserted into the patient's bone marrow cavity, often in the hipbone, to extract a sample of bone marrow.
+• Bone Marrow Aspiration: A needle is inserted into the patient's bone marrow cavity, often in the hipbone.

-• Liposuction: Adipose-derived stem cells are obtained through a minimally invasive liposuction procedure, which involves the removal of a small amount of fat tissue, usually from the abdomen or thighs.
+• Liposuction: Adipose-derived stem cells are obtained through a minimally invasive liposuction procedure.

-• The collected stem cell sample is then processed in a laboratory to isolate and concentrate the stem cells.
-This may involve centrifugation or other techniques to separate the stem cells from other components.
+The collected stem cell sample is processed in a laboratory to isolate and concentrate the stem cells, then reintroduced into the patient's body via direct injection, IV infusion, or other delivery methods.

 PRP Therapy And Stem Cells: What Differentiates Them?